-Bills, laws, statutes, and ordinances passed through formal legislative bodies such as congress, state legislatures, and county and city councils.
+Bills, laws, statutes, and ordinances passed through formal legislative bodies such as congress, parliaments, state or provincial legislatures, and county and city councils.
+International legislative bodies or inter-governmental bodies may also pass legislation (e.g., the United Nations or World Health Organization).

-Incorporation of clinical or translational scientific findings into new or amended laws serves greater public health.
+Incorporation of clinical or translational scientific findings into new or amended laws can improve public health.

 Advice from authors on searching for information: